saniagem/todoturtle/README.md

 -HTML:Used for creating the structure and content of the quote generator page and activity log page.
 -CSS:Used to define the visual styles and layout of the webpages.
 -JAVASCRIPT:Employed to enhance user-interactions like insertion and deletion of journals in the activity log pageand for bringing in control functionalities in the quote generator page.JS is also employed to fetch the RandomQuote
+-RandomQuote API:Fetches random quotes from the API url and displays the quote and its author.